Back to School Sale: $100 OFF Sitewide Shop now

 THE TAKEAWAY

 Generally, under-eye bags are easy to treat at home when they appear due to temporary swelling of the eyelids caused by lack of sleep, fatigue, or salty meals, for instance.
-However, when eye bags are due to anatomical factors related to genetics or aging (such as prominent or herniated fat bags), some other medical procedures (such as surgery) may be the only way to get rid of them.
+However, when eye bags are due to anatomical factors related to genetics or aging (such as prominent or herniated fat bags), some other medical procedures (such as surgery) may be the only way to eliminate them.

 REFERENCES